david9991/plcc-plugin/README.md

   - Linux (amd64: 'linux', aarch64: 'linux-arm64')
   - WebAssembly (wasm32: 'wasm')
 - Edge Controller support:
   - Raspberry Pi 4B as Edge Controller (Only EtherCAT is supported at the moment)
 - A simple Testing Framework.
 - Accessing directly represented variables from third-party applications.
 - You can run control applications directly with Wasmtime, without the need for an Edge controller.
 - A simple simulator (Only works with WebAssembly targets)
 - A simple EtherCAT configurator (experimental)
-- Decentrialize Physical Infrastructure Network
+- Decentrialized Physical Infrastructure Network (experimental)
+  - Web3 Wallet.
+  - IPFS support (Pinata only).
-    - On-chain edge device management (experimental).
+  - On-chain edge device management.

 ## Recommended color themes for the semantic highlighting feature:
 - Dark+ (default dark)